crewtimer/crewtimer-doc/video-recorder/CameraAlignment.md

 - Place a **far marker** *exactly* on the physical finish line, on the same vertical plane.
 - Run a **guide wire or string** along the finish line in front of the camera position.
 Check with plumb line or level.

+>Parallax Warning: The guide wire should be placed in the same vertical plane as the far marker and as far from the camera as practical.
+If the guide wire is too close, its apparent position will shift with camera angle and zoom, making alignment inaccurate.

 ---

 ## Step 1 – Tilt Alignment